reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 In `testAssertAllExecutable()` method, `Assertions.assertAll()` groups 3 assertions.
 The first checks if sum of `num1` and `num2` equals `sum`.
 The second verifies if string input starts with `prefix`.
 Finally, the third checks if `count` is less than 0, asserts that creating `ArrayList` with count will throw `IllegalArgumentException`, otherwise asserts that string `arg` repeated count times equals result.

-{{% info title="Lambda Expression Conversion Behind the Scenes" %}}

-Modern Java versions (starting from Java 8) use the `invokedynamic` instruction to handle lambda expressions more efficiently than creating anonymous classes.

-Here's an explanation of what happens behind the scenes:

-**Lambda Expression Creation**:
-When we write a lambda expression such as `() -> assertEquals(sum, num1 + num2)`, we define the behavior we want to execute later.

-**Type Inference**:
-The Java compiler infers that the lambda expression must be compatible with the `Executable` interface, which has a single abstract method `execute()`.

-**`invokedynamic` Instruction**:
-Instead of generating an anonymous inner class, the Java compiler generates a call to the `invokedynamic` instruction.
-Java 7 introduced `invokedynamic` bytecode instruction.
-It improves the performance and flexibility of dynamic language implementations on the JVM.

-**Lambda `Metafactory`**:
-The `invokedynamic` instruction links to a `LambdaMetafactory` at runtime, which is responsible for creating the actual implementation of the lambda.
-This factory uses a combination of method handles and dynamic class generation to create an instance of the functional interface.
-This approach avoids the overhead associated with creating anonymous classes for each lambda expression.

-**Method Handle**:
-It creates a *method handle* to the target method (the body of the lambda expression).
-This method handle is an optimized way to invoke methods dynamically.

-**Efficient Execution**:
-When the JVM executes the lambda expression, it uses the method handle to invoke the method directly.
-Java has greatly optimized this procedure.
-It results in lower overhead when contrasted with the utilization of conventional anonymous inner classes.

-{{% /info %}}

 ### Using Executables in `assertDoesNotThrow()`

 **The `Assertions.assertDoesNotThrow()` method asserts that execution of the supplied executable does not throw any kind of exception.** Thus, we can explicitly verify that the logic under test executes without encountering any exception.
 It is useful assertion method we can use to test the *happy paths*.